Light and perky Stuffed Zucchini Boats with Quinoa and Pine Nuts. A vegetarian dish the whole family will enjoy!

 Stuffed Zucchini Boats with Quinoa and Pine Nuts

-- 5 average sized zucchini squash, halved lengthwise
+- 5 zucchini squash, average-size and halved lengthwise

 - 3/4 cup dried quinoa